So why exactly is JSON so popular? JSON (JavaScript Object Notation) has several advantages as seen below.

 - value - must be one of the other supported types i.e. string, number, boolean, null, object or array

-This means, you can compose your own objects from any of the supported types.
-The following represents a single JSON object that has values representing all the supported types in the order of string, number, boolean, null, object and array i.e. lines 2-7 below.
+This means you can compose your own objects from any of the supported types.
+The following represents a single JSON object containing values for all supported types (string, number, boolean, null, object, and array) in lines 2–7 below.

 {